Tips for Surviving Nursing School: Expectations, Requirements, and Challenges

 - Physiological adaptation

 - Health Promotion and Maintenance

 Tips to Pass the NCLEX Exam

 Wondering how to pass nursing school exams or just how to study for nursing school?
 Good news: we’ve compiled some more tips for you.

-- Early Bird Gets the Worm – This is a common saying for a reason.
-Like nursing school, preparing for the NCLEX exam is a marathon—not a sprint.
+- Early Bird Gets the Worm – Like nursing school, preparing for the NCLEX exam is a marathon—not a sprint.
 Study early, study often, and study in advance.
 Take advantage of practice tests and other resources at your school.

-- Schedule Your Test Sooner Than Later – It may sound obvious but, the longer you wait, the more likely you will forget what you’ve learned.
-Some have said that two to three weeks after graduation may be enough time to prepare.
+- Schedule Your Test Sooner Than Later – It may sound obvious, but the longer you wait, the more likely you will forget what you’ve learned.
+Some have said two to three weeks after graduation may be enough time to prepare.

 - Complete Practice Exams – One of the best ways to prepare for what’s ahead is to experience the exam through practice tests.
 Check out the NCSBN’s practice exams to give yourself a head start.

 - Make Sure You Get Enough Sleep – Resist the urge to study last minute.
-Trust us: Getting seven to eight hours of sleep will help your brain operate at peak performance.
-Besides, some studies have shown that cramming for a test doesn’t even work.
+Sleeping seven to eight hours will help your brain operate at peak performance.
+Besides, some studies have shown that cramming for a test doesn’t work.

 - Look for Logical Choices in the Exam – Pay close attention to the wording of each question.
 For instance, if you see absolute words like “always, never, none, only,” then carefully examine those answers.
 Just because an answer might apply to some or even most situations doesn’t necessarily mean it applies to all situations.